gymcrash/rollinghallway/README.md

 You can find the main code on the Main gameobject in the scene.
 You can provide from 1 to many hallways, and it will loop through them infinitely in the order in which they are specified.
-The hallways must be prefabs, with dimensions of 4f*4f*20f.
+The hallways must be prefabs, with dimensions of 4f x 4f x 20f.
 Of course, you can extend the code to dynamically calculate the dimensions based on each prefab provided, but that's up to you.

 'w' moves forwards, 's' back.
 There is no backwards looping - walking back will let you break out, but implementing